BES-QSIG/Combining-different-data-types-in-a-single-model/README.md

 Brett will be talking about using Hidden Markov Models to combine movement data with other data streams to infer behavioural states of animals.
 Brett and Theo Michelot developed the `momentuHMM` package ([CRAN](https://CRAN.R-project.org/package=momentuHMM), [GitHub](https://github.com/bmcclintock/momentuHMM)) to make it easier to do these types of analyses.
-A paper introducing momentuHMM is freely available at Methods in Ecology and Evolution [pdf](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12995)
+A paper introducing momentuHMM is freely available at Methods in Ecology and Evolution ([pdf](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12995)).

 #### installation

 To get started, you will need to load R and install the `momentuHMM` package.
-There's a version of momentuHMM on CRAN, but we recommend you try to install the development version from GitHub instead.
+There's a version of momentuHMM on CRAN, but we recommend you install the development version from GitHub instead.

 ```r
 devtools::install_github("bmcclintock/momentuHMM@develop")